 - Hands are free with use of a foot-pedal, cable-steered trolling motor.

-By "to the rocks", I mean literally hitting the rocks with the jighead, swimming it back until it's clear of shallow snags and then begin reeling slowly or jig it back.
+Notice that we are casting to the MRGO Long Rocks and working the bait back to the boat.
+By "to the rocks", I mean literally hitting them with the jighead, swimming it back until it's clear of shallow snags and then begin reeling slowly or jig it back.

 Does this really matter if you are going to fish MRGO Long Rocks?

+Only if you like catching limits of speckled trout.
+Remember, trout are feeding on finfish against the rocks, so that is where they are looking.
 Yes, you may catch a trout halfway to the boat, but that fish was probably following the lure before deciding to commit to it.

 The Final Result

 This fishing knowledge, combined with these lures, tackle and techniques, yielded a little more than 300 speckled trout over the course of four fishing trips in May of 2018 to fish MRGO Long Rocks.
+Not bad.

 And in April of 2019 we did the same thing with minor adjustments, catching a limit of 50 speckled trout before 9:30am on the 28th, then catching another 25 before leaving them biting.
+So you see the knowledge in this article will work on your next fishing trip.
+It has stood the test of time and is exactly what I use whenever I want to fish this hot spot.
+I've even successfully applied the same strategy in places like Grand Isle.

 Hopedale Marina is the closest launch to the Long Rocks, with the Spoil Canal being the fastest route.